Agdenes Municipality: Churches

-The Church of Norway had one parish (sokn) within the municipality of Agdenes.
+The Church of Norway had one parish (sokn) within Agdenes Municipality.
 It is part of the Orkdal prosti (deanery) in the Diocese of Nidaros.

 Economy

 The industrial density of Agdenes is above the national average, and the primary sector is the biggest.
 Most of the inhabitants work within the milk or forest industry.
 The growth of strawberries and the breeding of fur animals are important industries as well.

 The growth of strawberries has been a major industry in Agdenes for the past 100 years, started by the farmer Lars H. Selbæk in 1886 by planting some strawberry flowers and then giving them away to neighbouring farms.
 The most common varieties of strawberry grown here are Korona, Sephyr, Senga Sengana, and Bounty.
 Today, strawberry collection is performed by foreign workers, which are mainly from Poland and Lithuania.
 In the initial stages, the Norwegian youth were the main workforce, but after the 1970s, it became less attractive for them to pick strawberries in a field.